aradi/fypp/docs/fypp.rst

 ==============

 Conditional output can be generated using the `if` directive.
-The condition must be a Python expression which can be converted to a Boolean.
+The condition must be a Python expression, which can be converted to a `bool`.
 If the condition evaluates to `True`, the enclosed code is written to the output, otherwise it is ignored.